 Category Archives: Blog

-Our second Episode of The Citadel breaks down Episode 2 of Season 8 of Game of Thrones, “A Knight of the Seven Kingdoms.”
-Be forewarned, we discuss numerous details of the show so if you’re not a GoT fan or if you haven’t seen the second episode of Season 8, steer clear for fear of…
+Our fourth episode of the final season of The Citadel breaks down, The Last of the Starks, Episode 4 of Season 8 of Game of Thrones.
+Be forewarned, we discuss numerous details of the show so if you’re not a GoT fan or if you haven’t seen the third episode of Season 8, steer clear for fear…

 Octochamps?
 Octochamps!
 This year’s Scripps Spelling Bee finished in an eight way tie.
 We discuss the fallout from the way it all ended and attempt to conjure up new innovations to the Spelling Bee and to Bees in general.
 We hit on some of the history of the National Bee along the way..
 What went…